BadenLab/Jupyter_MEA/README.md

 # Jupyter_MEA
-Contains scripts for the MEA data analysis using Jupyter Notebook
+Contains scripts for the MEA data analysis using Jupyter Notebook.
+Bla